 Where We Serve

-Over the past 20 years, we have witnessed the miraculous and continue to see the kingdom of God here on earth.
-We walk with more than 230 churches and 30 communities in 14 countries throughout Africa and the Caribbean.
+For more than 25 years, we have witnessed the miraculous and continue to see the kingdom of God here on earth.
+We walk with more than 400 churches and 57 communities in 14 countries throughout Africa and the Caribbean.
 We serve all people regardless of religion, race, ethnicity, or gender.